-Dominion Outdoors is pleased to host a classroom for the Canadian Firearms Safety Course (Non-Restricted and Restricted) through CFO designated instructors.
+Dominion Outdoors is pleased to work with CFO designated instructors to offer the Canadian Firearm Safety PAL Course (Non-Restricted and Restricted) in Winkler.
 This course is required in Canada to apply for your PAL (firearm license).
-The course fee is $100 and is limited to 12 students per course.
+The course fee is $175 and is limited to 12 or 24 students per course, depending on how many instructors we have teaching.
 Our experienced firearms safety instructors help to make the course easy to understand and fun.

 Once your course is completed come see us to get your photo taken and printed for your license application.
 We are also happy to help you with your license application and renewal process.